Lushootseed love poem

 → Poem the mirror ←

-Love poem translated into twulshootseed (whulshootseed, lushootseed), the language of the Puyallup Indians.
+Love poem translated into Twulshootseed (Southern Lushootseed, Whulshootseed, Lushootseed, Northern Lushootseed, Northern Puget Sound Salish, Autonym: xʷəlšucid), the language of the Puyallup Indians.
 Twulshootseed is a Salish, agglutinating, and a southern lushootseed dialect.
-Whulshootseed is another name for this language which is taught in Auburn by Muckleshoot Tribal College as part of the Muckleshoot Language Program.
+Whulshootseed is another name for this language which is taught in Auburn by the Muckleshoot Tribal College as part of the Muckleshoot Language Program.

 The Puyallup (Spuyaləpabš, S’Puyalupubsh), form a Native American tribe in the northwestern United States (Washington State).
 The Puyallup Reserve is located in an area just east of the city of Tacoma.